arnaudeveloper/msp430-HM10/README.md

               //Code...
           }
  ```
- If the reciver it's a HM-10 plus master, will send the answer, in that case `#!M`.
+If the receiver is an HM-10 module and also master, will send the answer, in that case `#!M`.

  ```c
            case 4: